Representation Learning by Ranking across multiple tasks

-\xpar{representation learning} According to \cite{bengio2013representation}, the representation learning is to learning representations of the data that make it easier to extract useful information when building classifiers or other predictors.
-A good representation is also one that is useful as input to a supervised predictor.
-There are many fields to study it, there lacks a unified perspective.
-We think representation learning can be divided into supervised representation learning, self-supervised representation learning and unsupervised representation learning, e.g., supervised imagenet pre-training model can reduce complexity of downstream tasks when the representation learned on imagenet as input.
-Self-supervised visual representation learning methods like SimCLR~\cite{chen2020simple}, byol~\cite{grill2020bootstrap} can reduce complexity of visual tasks.
-Unsupervised generative model like vaes~\cite{kingma2013auto,oord2017neural}, bigans~\cite{donahue2016adversarial,donahue2019large} can interpret the generation of data or disentangle the factors of variation~\cite{chen2016infogan,dupont2018learning,kim2018disentangling}.Unsupervised language models~\cite{devlin2018bert} can learn context language representation to reduce complexity of downstream language tasks.
+According to~\cite{bengio2013representation}, representation learning aims to derive data representations that facilitate the extraction of useful information for building classifiers or other predictors.
+A good representation should also serve as an effective input for supervised predictors.
+Although numerous fields investigate this problem, a unified perspective remains elusive.
+We propose categorizing representation learning into supervised, self-supervised, and unsupervised approaches.
+For instance, supervised ImageNet pre-training models can reduce the complexity of downstream tasks by leveraging representations learned from ImageNet as input.
+Self-supervised visual representation learning methods, such as SimCLR~\cite{chen2020simple} and BYOL~\cite{grill2020bootstrap}, mitigate the complexity of visual tasks.
+Unsupervised generative models, including VAEs~\cite{kingma2013auto,oord2017neural} and BiGANs~\cite{donahue2016adversarial,donahue2019large}, enable data generation or disentangle variation factors~\cite{chen2016infogan,dupont2018learning,kim2018disentangling}.
+Similarly, unsupervised language models like BERT~\cite{devlin2018bert} learn contextual language representations, simplifying downstream language tasks.